Taiwing/snow_crash/README.md

 ## Breaking out of PHP regex hell (level06)

-The level06 is a setuid binary that takes two arguments and passes them to an overly convoluted php script that it executes.
+The level06 is a setuid binary that takes two arguments and passes them to an overly convoluted php script that it executes (see the decompiled [source code](level06/Resources/source.c).
 It has a regex with the '\e' option, which means it evaluates the code inside it as php code and executes it.
 So this is our obvious way in.
 The less obvious thing is to find what the arguments are to exploit the script.

 The first argument must be a file since the `file_get_contents` function is called on it.
 The second one is a string of php code that will be executed if